 - Provide participants with evidence that they left the session having learned new knowledge or skills.

-To support participants’ reflection, the local provider should:
+To support participants’ reflection, the local provider should coordinate with the presenter to:

 - Provide follow-up performance assessment with constructive and corrective feedback.